 First Pop Song

 It was also this year that the first movie with The Beatles was released, A HARD DAY'S NIGHT.
-The song score was adapted and arranged by George Martin and nominated for an Academy Award (or Oscar).
+The song score was adapted and arranged by George Martin and nominated for an Academy Award.

 That same year I prepared a lead sheet of "The Soho Serenade" and it was copyrighted in Washington, DC.

-But it would take another year before I could get a demo record of that song.
-Then, after trying to get a recording company to release it, I just stopped trying to get it released commercially.
+But it would take another year before I could get a demo record of that song, beautifully sung by Ethel Regan with a nice small combo accompanying her.
+After trying to get a recording company to release it, I just stopped trying to get it released commercially.

-I'll finally be sharing my song written thanks to the early Beatles back in the early 1960s...
+So, I'm finally sharing my song written thanks to the early Beatles back in the early 1960s and sing with them...

-"Please, Please me, oh yeh, like I please you."
+"Please, Please me, oh yeah, like I please you."